johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2018-07-10 Emil-Auguste Chartier

-“Nothing is more dangerous than an idea if it's the only idea you have.”
+"Nothing is more dangerous than an idea if it's the only idea you have."

 --- 2018-09-09 http://nsmn1.uh.edu/dgraur/niv/themostdangerousequation.pdf